 3 Challenges to Effective Performance Testing in Continuous Integration

 Performance testing in CI is a must.
-If you’re looking to invest effort and money in it, you’ll better take certain things into account from day one
+Here’s what to take into account from day one.

 Recently I gave a talk at Agile Testing Days USA in Boston, my first time attending this testing conference and I was extremely pleased with the event, the things I learned, and the people I had the opportunity to meet.
 For example, I got to know some of my Agile testing role models: Lisa Crispin, Janet Gregory, and Rob Sabourin, among others.

 In this post, I’m going to share what I presented in my talk, Challenges to Effective Performance Testing in Continuous Integration.
 I’ll address three main challenges you may face and my recommendations for how to tackle them in order to implement a successful performance testing strategy in CI.

 (If you’re already familiar with performance testing and the concept of continuous integration, go ahead and skip this part!)

 Computer performance is characterized by the amount of useful work accomplished by a computer system considering the response times and resources it uses.
 We cannot only see how fast it is, because a system that is very fast but uses 100% of CPU is not performant.
 Therefore, we need to check both the front and back end; the user experience (the load speed I perceive, the velocity) and the servers’ “feelings” (How stressed do they become under load?).